Evacuation simulation: Ships

 Ship motion and/or abnormal floating position may decrease the ability to move.
 This influence has been investigated experimentally and can be taken into account by reduction factors.

 The evacuation of a ship is divided into two separate phases: assembly phase and embarkation phase.

 Aircraft

-The American Federal Aviation Administration requires that aircraft have to be able to be evacuated within 90 seconds.
+The American Federal Aviation Administration requires that aircraft must be able to be evacuated within 90 seconds.
 This criterion has to be checked before approval of the aircraft.

 The 90-second rule requires the demonstration that all passengers and crew members can safely abandon the aircraft cabin in less than 90 seconds, with half of the usable exits blocked, with the minimum illumination provided by floor proximity lighting, and a certain age-gender mix in the simulated occupants.

-The rule was established in 1965 with 120 seconds, and has been evolving over the years to encompass the improvements in escape equipment, changes in cabin and seat material, and more complete and appropriate crew training.
+The rule was established in 1965 with 120 seconds, and has evolved over the years to encompass the improvements in escape equipment, changes in cabin and seat material, and more complete and appropriate crew training.